Ritax2003/instagram-clone-Static/README.md

 # instagram-clone-Static
-An instagram clone using HTML and CSS.
+A static and simple instagram clone using HTML and CSS.
 Main project by [Srijitaz](https://github.com/Srijitaz)